AllSpice guest episode on Macrofab Engineering Podcast

-We share a passion for the hardware space, and talked about what we do, how we started and where we are going.
+We share a passion for the hardware space and had a great time talking about what we do, how we started, and where we are going.

-Here are some highlights of interesting questions and our answers during our conversation with Macrofab:
+Here are some highlights of interesting questions and our answers from our conversation with Macrofab:

 Where did the name AllSpice come from?

-For managers, AllSpice provides visibility into their team's project status as well as a simple snapshots of product updates.
-Looking at an AllSpice diff you can quickly identify what is different from the previous revision without needing to know the full design history.
-This helps, for example, when evaluating design releases.
+For managers, AllSpice provides visibility into their team's project status as well as simple snapshots of product updates.
+Looking at an AllSpice diff, you can quickly identify what is different from the previous revision without needing to know the full design history.
+This helps when evaluating design releases, for example.